 Robin Hextrum is a contemporary oil painter who lives and works in the Denver area.
 She is an Assistant Professor of Visual Art at Regis University.
 She went to USC for her undergraduate studies, where she completed a double major in Fine Art and Neuroscience and rowed on the Varsity Women’s Crew Team.
 Following this diverse experience, she studied at Laguna College of Art and Design where she received her MFA in painting.
 She also received a second Master’s degree in Modern and Contemporary Art History from UC Riverside.
-Robin Hextrum has exhibited her paintings across the country and had her most recent solo exhibition at Pirate Contemporary Art.
+Robin Hextrum has exhibited her paintings across the country and is now represented by K Contemporary in Denver.
 She is the recipient of grants from The Elizabeth Greenshields Foundation and The Stobart Foundation.

 ARTIST STATEMENT: HYBRIDS